 The COVARIANCE.P function uses the following arguments:

-- Array1 (required argument) – It is a range or array of integer values.
+Array1 (required argument) – This is a range or array of integer values.

-- Array2 (required argument) – It a range or array of integer values.
+Array2 (required argument) – This is a second range or array of integer values.

-- The data sets should not be empty, nor should the standard deviation of their values equals zero.
+The data sets should not be empty, nor should the standard deviation of their values equal zero.